stormpath/stormpath-documentation/source/reference.rst

       - String
       - ISO-8601 Datetime
       - Indicates when this resource’s attributes were last modified.

+    * - ``tenant``
+      - Link
+      - N/A
+      - A link to the Tenant that owns this Application.

+    * - ``defaultAccountStoreMapping``
+      - Link
+      - Could be ``null``
+      - A link to the Account Store Mapping that reflects the default Account Store where the application will store newly created Accounts.
+A ``null`` value disables the application from directly creating new Accounts.

+    * - ``defaultGroupStoreMapping``
+      - Link
+      - Could be ``null``
+      - A link to the Account Store Mapping that reflects the default Group Store where the application will store newly created Groups.
+A ``null`` value disables the application from directly creating new Groups.

+    * - ``customData``
+      - Link
+      - N/A
+      - A link to the Tenant's customData resource that you can use to store your own custom fields.

+    * - ``oAuthPolicy``
+      - Link
+      -
+      - A link to this Application OAuth policy.
+For more information, see :ref:`token-authn-config`.

+    * - ``accounts``
+      - Link
+      - N/A
+      - A link to a Collection of all the :ref:`Accounts <ref-account>` mapped to this Application. (see note :ref:`below <application-accounts-note>`)

+    * - ``groups``
+      - Link
+      - N/A
+      - A link to a Collection of all the :ref:`Groups <ref-group>` mapped to this Application.

+    * - ``accountStoreMappings``
+      - Link
+      - N/A
+      - A link to the collection of all :ref:`Account Store Mappings <ref-account-store-mapping>` for this Application.

+    * - ``loginAttempts``
+      - Link
+      - N/A
+      - The endpoint for :ref:`Login Attempts <ref-loginattempts>` for this Application.

+    * - ``passwordResetTokens``
+      - Link
+      - N/A
+      - The endpoint for :ref:`Password Reset Tokens <ref-password-reset-token>`, used in :ref:`password reset workflows <password-reset-flow>`.

+    * - ``apiKeys``
+      - Link
+      - N/A
+      - A collection of all the API Keys for this Application.

+    * - ``verificationEmails``
+      - Link
+      - N/A
+      - The endpoint for Verification Emails for this Application.

+    * - ``authTokens``
+      - Link
+      - N/A
+      - A collection of Auth Tokens for this Application.
+For more information, see :ref:`about-token-validation`.

     * - ``authorizedCallbackUris``
       - String
       - N/A